 2. Implementation steps

-At problem-solving and decision making definition stage, accepting and carrying out the selected course of action is involved.
+At the problem-solving and decision-making definition stage, accepting and carrying out the selected course of action is involved.

 Looking For Monitoring / Feedback:

 The final stage is reviewed for resolving the fixed time frame, along with the response to the successful solution of the selected solution.